Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 02 Multi-Domain Support

-Does this solution support multiple network domains?
+Does this solution support orchestration across multiple network and infrastructure domains?

 07 Deployment Flexibility